rhit-pascenby/CSSE-461-Final-Project/README FinalProject.txt

-Here are the step by step instructions on how to get this running on your computer Clone/download this repository
+Here are the step by step instructions on how to get this running on your computer
+1. Clone/download this repository
-The weights are not included in this repository due to a file size limitation on github.
+2. The weights are not included in this repository due to a file size limitation on github.
 Instead, there is a link to download the weights on the README.md page.
 The best weights we were able to get it running on our device was dpt_large_384.pt.
 You can also download this here: https://github.com/isl-org/MiDaS/releases/download/v3/dpt_large_384.pt.
 If this link does not work, you could also download it through this dropbox link as well https://www.dropbox.com/scl/fo/lojbe84wxgmqevnhj8dir/APwaxDn_pZXC-vrXzHALpfk?rlkey=qoy7mb79po1xq33v1hush7mtt&st=dlbg0elz&dl=0.
-Once you download your weights, move the weights to the ./weights folder.
+3. Once you download your weights, move the weights to the ./weights folder.
-Get the image you want to use as an input to the ./inputs folder.
+4. Get the image you want to use as an input to the ./inputs folder.
 A sample image of a dog is already in this folder for you to use.
-Go to an anaconda terminal and enter “conda env create -f environments.yaml” to set up your environments.
+5. Go to an anaconda terminal and enter “conda env create -f environments.yaml” to set up your environments.
-To activate it, enter “conda activate midas-py310” Then, type this command “python run.py --model_type <model_type> --input_path input --output_path output” where you input your model in the <model_type>.
+6. To activate it, enter “conda activate midas-py310”
+7. Then, type this command “python run.py --model_type <model_type> --input_path input --output_path output” where you input your model in the <model_type>.
 For example, if you want to use the dpt_large_384.pt weights, you would run “python run.py --model_type dpt_large_384 --input_path input --output_path output”
+  a.
 Your environment should have all the libraries to run the file, but for some reason if you get an error that says “[library name] not found”, enter “pip install [library name]”
-After the program is done running, the output image will be inside the ./outputs directory
+8. After the program is done running, the output image will be inside the ./outputs directory

 Extension: Fine tune your model
 This is if you want to fine tune an existing model
-Go to the file “train_custom.py”
+1. Go to the file “train_custom.py”
 Line 25-33 are the parameters that are meant to be adjusted, but here are the default values:
 # --- Configuration ---
 MODEL_TYPE = "dpt_large_384"
 PRETRAINED_WEIGHTS_PATH = "weights/dpt_large_384.pt"
 BATCH_SIZE = 4
 LEARNING_RATE = 1e-5
 NUM_EPOCHS = 20  # Reduced epochs for faster debugging
 SAVE_MODEL_PATH = "finetuned_midas_nyuv2.pt"
 DATA_DIR = "data/nyuv2"  # Define a data directory.
 This might not be needed with HF Datasets.
-After values are adjusted, run “python train_custom.py” in the terminal and the custom weight will be generated.
+2. After values are adjusted, run “python train_custom.py” in the terminal and the custom weight will be generated.
-Sample of custom weight is here with the name finetuned_midas_nyuv2_2.pt, this was done with the default configurations Again, if there are any errors that says “[library name] not found”, enter “pip install [library name]”
+  a.
+Sample of custom weight is here with the name finetuned_midas_nyuv2_2.pt, this was done with the default configurations https://www.dropbox.com/scl/fo/lojbe84wxgmqevnhj8dir/APwaxDn_pZXC-vrXzHALpfk?rlkey=qoy7mb79po1xq33v1hush7mtt&st=dlbg0elz&dl=0
+  b.
+Again, if there are any errors that says “[library name] not found”, enter “pip install [library name]”

 Source:
-Used Google Gemini in helping debugging train_custom.py This repository is forked from isl-org/MiDaS.
+Used Google Gemini to help debugging train_custom.py This repository is forked from isl-org/MiDaS.
 The License for that is included in the LICENSE file in this repository.